ccqym/OsmLocator/README.md

     '10': 0.9092001602368427
 }}
 ```
-the key '1', '5' and '10' are the $\lamda$ parameter of ACB metric.
+the key '1', '5' and '10' are the $\lambda$ parameter of ACB metric.

 ## CLI
 We have wrapped the functions of library as a CLI tool, so you can use the function by the following command.